Future Code Overview

 Build a Portfolio of Projects

-By the time you graduate from the Future Code Fellowship at Fullstack Academy, you’ll have three web applications in your software engineering portfolio.
+By the time you graduate from Future Code at Fullstack Academy, you’ll have three web applications in your software engineering portfolio.
 During your job search, these projects will demonstrate your coding expertise to employers.
-Check out the actual examples below of what you’ll be able to build after 28 weeks with Fullstack.
+Check out the actual examples below of what you’ll be able to build after 31+ weeks with Fullstack.

-By the time you complete the Future Code Fellowship, you will have everything you need to power your job search—and land your dream job as a software engineer:
+By the time you complete Future Code, you will have everything you need to power your job search—and land your dream job as a software engineer:

 Portfolio of Apps